endel/quic-zig/docs/JOURNAL.md

 # Netcode Journal and Progress Report

+## August 2022

+-

 ## July 2022

+- Finally touching TLS/Handshake stuff, need to understand how QUIC handshake works.
+- Parsing QUIC "Initial" header in Zig.
+Progress! (tiny, but progress!)
+- Realized using aioquic as a reference may not be ideal, since it lacks low-level system calls that are required on Zig.
+As I'm a noob with systems programming, I need to see low-level references to better understand stuff.
+  Thus, started using picoquic (C++, very good & readable code!) _and_ quiche (Rust, more elegant than picoquic, also very readable!).
+I'm not copying or porting any code over, just using them as references.
 - Been trying to use feilich's server and the web browser as a client.
 Could see the TLS server receiving some messages, but the handshake doesn't succeed.
 I'm clearly missing some steps, as I'm not really sure what the browser is doing